 How Language Shapes Thought: The Power of Multilingualism

 The way we think is deeply intertwined with the languages we speak.
-As The New Yorker insightfully explains in the article How Much Does Our Language Shape Our Thinking, “Language shapes our sense of time, space, and even causality.”
-1 Learning multiple languages isn’t just about communication—it’s about transforming how we perceive, think, and connect with the world around us.
-At LanguageBird, we believe in the profound impact of language learning.
-Our personalized, one-on-one instruction not only helps students gain fluency but also equips them with cultural and cognitive tools to thrive in a globalized world.
+For instance, as The New Yorker insightfully explains in the article How Much Does Our Language Shape Our Thinking, “Language shapes our sense of time, space, and even causality.”1 Learning multiple languages isn’t just about communication—it’s about transforming how we perceive, think, and connect with the world around us.

 Language as a Lens